dansteen/controlled-compose/README.md

           regex: PostgreSQL init process complete; ready for start up.
           status: success
 ```
 This demonstrates how to use controlled-compose to start a postgres container and wait until it is ready prior to starting subsequent containers.
 This will start the postgres container, and expect it to keep running.
 It will then monitor STDOUT until it finds a string that matches the supplied regex.
 If it does not find the regex in 60 seconds, or if the process exits.
 The container will fail and subsequent containers will not be started.
-If it finds the regex, it will move on to starting other containers:
+If it finds the regex, it will move on to starting other containers.

 -----------------